djlint/djLint/docs/src/docs/linter.md

 `(Jinja) Static urls should follow {{ url_for('static'..) }} pattern.`

 Hardcoding /static/ paths bypasses Flask/Jinja's url_for('static', ...), so assets 404 when the app is mounted under a URL prefix or the static folder/host is changed, and cache-busting query strings added by the framework are lost.
+The rule looks for the literal `/static/` prefix, so a project serving its static files from another path is not covered.

 Don't: